julia-ashlyn/ENGR-340-Final-Project/README.md

 This program is only able to analyze the data files included in the repository.
 Although the program functions as it should and does compare signals from various conditions, the tests may not be the best method to determine if the pattern electroretinogram could be used to aid in diagnostic practices for retinitis pigmentosa.
 This is because comparing the right eye of normal with no note conditions against each other resulted also in a statistically different result.
 Therefore, no PERG signal seems to really be statistically similar enough to warrant meaninful conclusions solely based on the statistical analysis.

-The above observations reveal that it is important to observe the graphical visualizations of the data and compare shapes of the graphs when determining differences between PERG signals of
+The above observations reveal that it is important to observe the graphical visualizations of the data and compare shapes of the graphs when determining differences between PERG signals of various conditions.

 **Future Results**